35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 The impression Southwark wants to create is that building social housing is the Council's top priority - as it should be in a borough where only 7% of households can afford free-market housing[^1].

 The reality is different.
 Only one in ten new homes built in Southwark since 2004 is social rented.
 The figure has emerged from analysis of the London Mayor's [new Planning Datahub](https://data.london.gov.uk/dataset/planning-london-datahub?_gl=1*1q4sghb*_ga*Nzk4MDMxOTU4LjE2NDU2OTEwODg.*_ga_PY4SWZN1RJ*MTY0OTUwNzM1OC45LjEuMTY0OTUwNzM4My4w).
 The Datahub documents all the homes built in London since 2004, including those built in Southwark[^2].
-The Datahub shows that after losses are taken into account, only 2,711 out of twenty-five thousand new homes in Southwark are social rented[^3].
+The Datahub analysis shows that after losses are taken into account, only 2,711 out of twenty-five thousand new homes in Southwark are social rented[^3].

 ##### Eighteen years of low social rent, but high free-market numbers